Last updated on September 15th, 2022 at 03:37 pm

-Moving on is really about deciding on a fresh start.
+Moving on is really about investing in yourself and deciding on a fresh start.

-Listening to each of their stories made me realize that even though to the outside world their actions might appear selfish, and maybe even obdurate towards their families–in actuality, they are brave, bold and courageous.
+Listening to each of their stories made me realize that even though to the outside world their actions might appear selfish–and maybe even obdurate towards their traditional families–in actuality, they are brave, bold, and courageous.

-Moving on from what is comfortable to us is not easy.
+Moving on from what is comfortable is not easy.

-Especially if that “comfortable something” is a job or a relationship.
-The amount of courage it takes to change your life can feel overwhelming at first — this is why it can be so hard to change what we know we should.
+Especially if that comfortable “something” is a job, family, or a relationship.
+The amount of courage it takes to change your life can feel overwhelming.
+It’s why it can be distressing to transition to something new.

-And what if change is thrown upon you?
-What are you suppose to do when life is forcing change down upon you?
+And what if a change is thrown upon you?
+How do you adapt when life is forces you to change?

-Many of us were programmed by well-meaning parents, teachers, siblings and adults to think that we can’t do things that are outside of the established “norm” because you could get hurt, or be an embarrassment, or fail in a way that you will never recover.
+Many of us were programmed by well-meaning parents, teachers, siblings, and adults to think that we shouldn’t do things that are outside of an established norm because we can get hurt, be an embarrassment, or fail in a way we never fully recover from.
 It’s better to play it safe and go for certainty.
 Stability is drummed into our heads, especially if you are from an immigrant family or a family that has made a lot of sacrifices.

-Moving on from what is causing unhappiness in your life is not selfish; it’s simply making a choice to pursue what you know in your heart you deserve.
+When you choose to move on from feeling trapped by certainty, you are not being selfish.
+You are simply making a choice to pursue what you know in your heart you deserve.

-This is exactly what I did when I decided to follow my dream to become an inspirational speaker.
-I must admit, it felt great to follow my dream and see that I was brave enough to risk change and all that comes with it.
+This is what I did when I left a secure job to follow my dream to become an inspirational speaker.
+I must admit, it feels great to follow my dream and that I was brave enough to risk change and all that comes with it.

-I too have felt challenged when it was difficult to walk way from something or someone — even though I had been suffering in silence and knew it was the right thing to do.
+I too have felt challenged when it is difficult to walk away from something, even though I was suffering and knew it was the right move for me.

-The bottom line is: if it does not resonate well with your spirit, it will eventually be deleterious to your life’s journey of becoming who you were meant to become here on this earth.
+The bottom line is that if it does not resonate well with your spirit, it will eventually be deleterious to your life’s journey of becoming who you were meant to be here on earth.

-Moving on can bring on some sadness too.
-I am saddened that I will not be seeing my moving friends for a few months, or possibly years, but by the same notion, I am also deeply happy that they are putting themselves first by going after their dreams and risking change.
+Moving on can bring with it some sadness too.
+I am saddened that I will not be seeing my three friends for a few months, or possibly years.
+But I am also proud that they are putting themselves first by going after their dreams and risking change.
 I am excited to see who they become.

 Moving on isn’t a bad thing.